znakar/znakar/README.md

 ## Hi there 👋

+- 🔭 I'm currently working on an abandoned project by other people to master DevOps tools
+- 🌱 I'm currently learning DevOps tools and pentest tools
+- 👯 I’m looking to collaborate on DevOps, pentest
 <!--
 **znakar/znakar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.